petaverse-cloud/pv-docs-site/docs/petority/1_get-to-know/1_intro.md

 	WAGGURACY keeps you in the loop by providing real-time alerts about your **device battery status**, **app version updates**, and more.

-This comprehensive app combines innovative tracking technology with health monitoring features, ensuring your pets live their best lives while staying safe and happy.
+This comprehensive app combines innovative tracking technology with habit monitoring features, ensuring your pets live their best lives while staying safe and happy.
 Experience the convenience and peace of mind that WAGGURACY brings to pet ownership.🐕‍🦺🏡

 Download WAGGURACY now and start enjoying these features for the well-being of your furry friends.🐶🐱🦔